Patrick Simmons: Solo

-In 1983, Simmons released his first solo album, Arcade, on Elektra Records.
+In 1983, Simmons released his debut solo album, Arcade, on Elektra Records.
 It yielded his only top 40 hit, "So Wrong", which peaked at #30 on the Billboard Hot 100.
 "So Wrong" was also a surprise hit on the US dance/disco chart, peaking at #8.
 The album was reissued on compact disc in Japan in the early 1990s and again in 2007, by the label Wounded Bird Records.

 Simmons also formed the band Skin Suit during this period.
 In 1998, Simmons released a second solo album titled Take Me to the Highway.

 With Tom Johnston, Simmons wrote Long Train Runnin': Our Story of The Doobie Brothers (2022).

 Personal life

 He met his wife Cristine Sommer in 1989 in Sturgis, South Dakota at the Sturgis Motorcycle Rally.
 They moved to Mendocino County, California in 1990 after the Loma Prieta earthquake of 1989 and now live in Maui, Hawaii.
 They have three children and three grandchildren.
 One of their children, Patrick Simmons Jr. (born 1990), is an Island musician who still lives in Hawaii and has survived cancer.
+Simmons has stated previously that he is a Democrat.

 In 1981 he opened a vintage motorcycle shop with author William J. Craddock.

 Simmons and his wife are both avid cyclists and members of Antique Motorcycle Club of America.
 They both enjoy riding antique motorcycles, participating in the 2014 Motorcycle Cannonball Endurance Ride.
 They participated in the 2016 Motorcycle Cannonball, riding from Atlantic City, New Jersey to San Diego, California.

-Simmons is a Democrat and told Hot Press in 2025 that he feels "embarrased" for the United States under the rulership of Donald Trump.